 I encourage you to make your own calculations based on the actual ingredients used in your recipe, using your preferred nutrition calculator.

 This Focaccia is best eaten on the day of baking.

-Freezing: This bread can be cut into portions and defrosted in a hot oven for 10 minutes.
+Freezing: Focaccia bread is easy to freeze, I like to cut it up into portions, which can be defrosted in a hot oven for 10 minutes. when needed.

 - 200 g water (room temperature)

 - 2 g fresh yeast (1g fast-action dried yeast)

 - 5 g fresh yeast (2g fast-action dried yeast)

 - 300 g white bread flour (BL80)